• Skip to primary navigation

 Simple Elderberry Jam (3 Ingredients)

-Modified: Sep 3, 2022 · Published: Sep 3, 2022 · by Ramona
+Published: Sep 3, 2022 · by Ramona

-Jump to Recipe
+Jump to Recipe Jump to Video

-If you’re looking for a homemade delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you’ve come to the right place!
+If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

-Elderberries are one of these late summer offerings and these can make a fab jam, jelly, or syrup.
+Elderberries are one of these late summer offerings, and these can make a fab jam, jelly, or syrup.
 Elderberry jam is one of those jams I grew up with but never fully appreciated until adulthood.

 Elderberry jam, and a few slices of bread on a wooden board and a block of butter at the top.